robotics-upo/marsupial_optimizer/README.md

 ### Prerrequisites and dependencies

 This package has been designed and tested in a x86_64 machine under a Ubuntu 18.04 operating system and ROS Melodic distribution.
-Besides, our update depends script lets you easily install the following dependencies:
+Besides, the scripts provided lets you easily install the following dependencies:

 - G2O
 - PCL
 - lazy_theta_star
 - upo_actions
+- upo_markers

-### Instalation steps:
+### Installation steps:

 1- Clone this repository into the source of your catkin workspace.
 Please refer to http://wiki.ros.org/catkin/Tutorials/create_a_workspace to setup a new workspace.

-2- Call marsupial_setup.sh script from marsupial_g2o/script directory to install package dependencies.
+2- Call marsupial_setup.sh script from ```marsupial_g2o/script``` directory to install package dependencies.

 ```
 rosrun marsupial_g2o marsupial_setup.sh
 ```

-3- Call the g2o_installation.sh script to install G2O required dependencies (will be install in /home/$user/).
+3- Call the g2o_installation.sh script to install G2O required dependencies (will be install in ```/home/$user/```).

 ```
 rosrun marsupial_g2o g2o_installation.sh